pop-os/python-apt/doc/source/apt_pkg.rst

         The parameter *records* refers to a :class:`PackageRecords()` object.

-    .. method:: DoInstall()
+    .. method:: do_install()

         Install the packages.

-    .. method:: FixMissing
+    .. method:: fix_missing

         Fix the installation if a package could not be downloaded.

-    .. attribute:: ResultCompleted
+    .. attribute:: result_completed

         A constant for checking whether the the result is 'completed'.

-        Compare it against the return value of :meth:`PkgManager.GetArchives` or :meth:`PkgManager.DoInstall`.
+        Compare it against the return value of :meth:`PackageManager.get_archives` or :meth:`PackageManager.do_install`.

-    .. attribute:: ResultFailed
+    .. attribute:: result_failed

         A constant for checking whether the the result is 'failed'.

-        Compare it against the return value of :meth:`PkgManager.GetArchives` or :meth:`PkgManager.DoInstall`.
+        Compare it against the return value of :meth:`PackageManager.get_archives` or :meth:`PackageManager.do_install`.

-    .. attribute:: ResultIncomplete
+    .. attribute:: result_incomplete

         A constant for checking whether the the result is 'incomplete'.

-        Compare it against the return value of :meth:`PkgManager.GetArchives` or :meth:`PkgManager.DoInstall`.
+        Compare it against the return value of :meth:`PackageManager.get_archives` or :meth:`PackageManager.do_install`.

 Improve performance with :class:`ActionGroup`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^